 Author timeline for 2021:

-March 15 - April 15: Feature article and Research paper submission window
+March 15 - April 15: Abstract submission window

-April 22: The STEMY team will select articles to publish and launch the peer-review process.
+April 22: The STEMY team will select research papers to publish and launch the peer-review process.

 TBD: Innovation 2021 is released.